maddiethedinosaur/funnydiehaha/fancy.md

 * 1921: Party and Class

 Read this Bordiga work [here.](./Contents/party-and-class.pdf)
-* 1921: Party and Class Action

-Read this Bordiga work [here.](./Contents/party-and-class-action.pdf)
 * 1922: The Democratic Principle

 Read this Bordiga work [here.](./Contents/democratic-principle.pdf)
 * 1926: The Lyons Theses

 Read this Bordiga work [here.](./Contents/lyons-theses.pdf)
-* 1951: Doctrine of the Body Possessed by the Devil

-Read this Bordiga work [here.](./Contents/doctrine-of-the-body-possessed-by-the-devil.pdf)
-* 1952: Activism

-Read this Bordiga work [here.](./Contents/activism.pdf)
 * 1952: Dialogue with Stalin

 Read this Bordiga work [here.](./Contents/dialogue-with-stalin.pdf)
 * 1952: The Human Species and the Earth's Crust

 Read this Bordiga work [here.](./Contents/human-species-and-the-earths-crust.pdf)
-* 1953: The Spirit of Horsepower

-Read this Bordiga work [here.](./Contents/spirit-of-horsepower.pdf)
 * 1957: Fundamentals of Revolutionary Communism

 Read this Bordiga work [here.](./Contents/fundamentals-of-revolutionary-communism.pdf)